 - Preheat oven to 300°F.

-- In a large mixing bowl, combine oats, sunflower seeds, pumpkin seeds, coconut, almonds, pecans and millet.
+- In a large mixing bowl, combine oats, almonds, coconut, sunflower seeds, pumpkin seeds, millet and brown sugar.
 Stir to combine.

-- Add olive oil, brown sugar and maple syrup.
-Stir to combine and evenly coat.
+- Add olive oil and maple syrup.
+Stir until all ingredients are evenly coated.

 - Pour mixture onto a large, rimmed baking sheet and spread evenly.
-Bake for 45 minutes, stirring every 15 minutes, until golden and toasted.
+Bake for 45 minutes, stirring every 15 minutes, until golden and roasted.

 - Remove from the oven, sprinkle with a pinch of sea salt and stir to distribute evenly.
-Let cool and enjoy!
+Let cool completely, then serve.

 […] out my Best-Ever Olive Oil Granola recipe — it’s perfect for topping this chia seed […]